VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/measuring_dc_staircase_voltages/README.md

 **I/V Graph**

-Once all 10 steps are measured, a graph will appear similar to below:
+Once all 10 steps are measured, a graph will appear like below:

 ![](dc_staircase_graph.png)